-How does Glotio respect the original format of my texts when using the dictionary?
+Which rules does Glotio use to respect the original format of my texts?

-- If none of these rules are followed, no modifications are made.
-Some languages are not case sensitive and are therefore not affected by these rules.
+If none of these rules is followed, no modifications are made.
+Some languages are not case-sensitive and are therefore not affected by these rules.
 In these cases, the translation is done as the word has been written in the register.

 IMPORTANT: it is possible that an excess of rules could deteriorate the quality of the translation.